 Your Cell Phone is Your Private Property

-In present day, cell phones have taken on a significant role in our lives.
+Clients often ask us, “Do I have to let the police search my phone?”
+In the present day, cell phones have taken on a significant role in our lives.
 To most people, their cell phone is an extension of themselves.
 Cell phones hold our most personal information – from text messages with friends and family, to social media accounts, to photographs, to work and personal emails, to our GPS locations, and the list goes on…

 With so much personal, revealing information in a single device any of us would not only feel uneasy with someone else having access to the information on our cell phone without our permission but also would feel deeply violated if that were to occur.